artemkuskin/eslint-plugin-architector/README.md

 `"errorPostfix"` - The message that will be shown with an error if the import is not correct (Optional field).

-`"independentChildren"`: true,- This setting will allow you to import all child levels into each other, regardless of the hierarchy, but not deeper than one level of nesting (optional field).
+`"independentChildren"`: true,- This setting will allow you to import all child levels into each other, regardless of the hierarchy, but not deeper than one level of nesting (Optional field).

 ```
      "architector-import/architector-import": [